ebrassell/slashbot/README.md

 # slashbot
-Slashbot makes it easy to create slash commands using AWS Lambda functions.
+Slashbot makes it easy to create Slack slash commands using AWS Lambda functions.
 These can be handy for creating a secure way to execute automated tasks, even from a mobile device.
-Perfect for "chatops".
+Perfect for developing "chatops" type applications.

 Features:
-* Uses Slack's Apps API (rather than the legacy slash command API)
+* Uses Slack Apps API (rather than the legacy slash command API)
-* Authenticates requests following Slack's recommended best practice (https://api.slack.com/authentication/verifying-requests-from-slack)
+* Authenticates requests following Slack recommended best practice (https://api.slack.com/authentication/verifying-requests-from-slack)
 * Supports multiple slash commands with a single bot
 * Enables limiting certain commands to specific users via a simple ACL model.